 - Improve the CEO and board chair partnership

 What does it really take to be a nonprofit board member?
-Join the Board Fundamentals Certificate to develop the knowledge and skills necessary to be an active nonprofit board member.
+Join the Board Leader Certificate to develop the knowledge and skills necessary to be an active nonprofit board member.
 In this three-part series, you’ll learn alongside other professionals who are passionate about a cause and are ready to serve.
 This course is for individuals who are serious about board membership, including those who would like to be on a board and those already serving on one.

 - Board Development